Zolo101/zelos_ant_lite/README.md

 ![zelo's ant logo](static/zelos_ant_3x.png)

 zelo's ant is an interactive Langton's ant simulator on the web.
-Create your own rules and see what patterns the ant(s) makes.
+Create your own rules and see what patterns the ant(s) make.

 ## Features
 - ⚡ **Fast**